 How long do I have to file a workers’ compensation claim?

-The time limit for filing workers’ compensation claims vary from state to state.
-Illinois law outlines the conditions and benefits of workers’ compensation claims within the state.
-In order to be compensated for your work-related injuries through workers’ comp, you generally must file the claim within three years of the date the injury occurred, or within two years of the last workers’ comp payment, whichever is later.
+In Illinois, you generally must file the claim within three years of the date the injury occurred, or within two years of the last workers’ comp payment, whichever is later.

 What should I do if I was injured on the job?